 7. At the same time, recognize your negative patterns

 Just like your partner, you too have your share of shortcomings and weaknesses.
-Working on recognizing and at least trying to eliminate those is one of the vital conflict resolution strategies.
+Working on recognizing and at least trying to eliminate those is one of the vital conflict resolution strategies in relationships.

 8. Forgiveness holds the key to conflict resolution in relationships